Last Updated on

 Spinach is a leafy green vegetable and is considered very healthy.
-It is very nutritious as it is loaded with nutrients and antioxidants.
 Eating spinach may help prevent cancer, lower blood pressure levels, and improve eye health.
-This leafy vegetable can benefit the health of a pregnant woman greatly.
+This leafy vegetable can even benefit the health of a pregnant woman greatly.
 If you are pregnant, you know it well that you need to consume everything healthy there is for your baby’s healthy growth and development.
-Spinach is one such vegetable that can provide you with enough and more nutrients required during pregnancy.
+Spinach is one such vegetable that can provide you with enough and more nutrients during pregnancy.
 Read this article to find out how spinach can benefit your health during pregnancy.

 Nutritional Facts of Spinach

 A single serving of spinach (100 grams) will provide you with the following nutrients.

 |Nutrient||Value Per 100 grams|

 Apart from these nutrients, spinach is also loaded with different Vitamins such as Vitamin A, B Vitamins, Vitamin C, phosphorus, sodium, potassium, and magnesium – thus playing a major role in the growth and development of the foetus during pregnancy.